suresh-sre/terragenix-ai/README.md

-# Antigravity Terraform Generator (Python Edition)
+Cloud Terraform Generator (Python Edition)

 A powerful AI-driven tool to generate production-ready Terraform infrastructure code for AWS, Azure, and GCP using Google Gemini models.